 - EASIEST WAY TO GROW MUSHROOMS AT HOME: Grow the mushrooms right in the bag.

 - NO FILLER: We don't dilute our bags with wood or other cheap filler to cut costs.
-Don't believe the pseudoscience, wood is inferior for dung loving species.
+Don't believe the pseudoscience, wood is inferior.

 The Ultimate Buying Guide for Mushroom Grow Bags